nanjizal/iterOther/README.md

 #### step

-no reset option for step as keeping overhead minumum, currently no negative step either ( but see moere extensive Float implementation )
+no reset option for step as keeping overhead minumum, currently no negative step either ( but see more extensive Float implementation )

 ```Haxe
 import iterOther.IntIterBsse;